ignaciomarvinjohn/uetlm/README.md

 <b>TinyShakespeare</b><br>
 Once upon a time fitting rather over Rut che been Pyzen content gods struck further the step ofomes hisalseming me Fres meaning, presses that?
 Sad must she you mourning Dear trou,Base purised.
-Therefore us the wroughtcester thr allow of upl What didhall conceiveower dress receivedurt compl fury infinite u:
+Therefore us the wroughtcester thr allow of upl What didhall dress receivedurt compl fury infinite u:
       </div>
     </td>
     <td>
       <div style="white-space: pre-wrap; border: 1px solid #ccc; padding: 10px;">
 <b>WikiText</b><br>
 Once upon a time of "abalives when 20 April, and 2007 three of impulseGer and Index of Ashley Leslie had been appeared as " by 2 @.@ 3 – 3.
 The album. viscStockRem from autom of the front album.
 In October 2007, he and been included in religion.
-She incorporated solve� was tea with a 6th century.noonip simultaneed,
+She incorporated solve was tea with a 6th century.noonip simultaneed,
       </div>
     </td>
     <td>